Relaxation approach to quantum-mechanical modeling of ferroelectric and antiferroelectric phase transitions

+{\it The role of intrinsic dynamics.} Including intrinsic dynamics increases the computational cost substantially and, in some cases, requires reducing the integration time step by a factor of 100.
+We attribute this to the presence of high Bohr frequencies, which reach up to 17 THz in \pzo.
+However, we expect the effects of intrinsic dynamics to average out on the timescale of relaxation.
+Indeed, $k_{scale}$ represents the ratio of the relaxation and intrinsic-dynamics timescales and, in our simulations, ranges from 4.8$\times$10$^{-3}$ to 6.6$\times$10$^{-3}$.
+To test this expectation, we repeated a hysteresis-loop simulation for \pzo\ at 300 K with intrinsic dynamics included and found no discernible differences in the resulting loop.

-{\it Application to ferroelectrics.} Figure~\ref{fig6} shows hysteresis loops computed for ferroelectric \cgb\ using the DFT-calculated $U(P)$ shown in Fig.~\ref{fig1}(a) and the three models developed here for finite-temperature simulations.
-The full set of data is given in Fig.~S3.
-These results demonstrate that the developed approaches perform well for ferroelectrics too, reproducing both ferroelectric hysteresis loops and their temperature evolution.
+{\it Application to ferroelectrics.} Figure~\ref{fig4}(a) and (b) shows hysteresis loops computed for ferroelectric \pto\ using the DFT-calculated $U(P)$ shown in Fig.~\ref{fig1}(a) and the two finite-temperature models developed in this work.
+The full set of results is provided in Fig.~S4.
+These results demonstrate that the developed approaches perform well for ferroelectrics, reproducing ferroelectric hysteresis loops.
+We note that, for the LO model, the loops do not exhibit a significant temperature dependence at the chosen electric-field frequency.
+This may be due to the use of a temperature-independent relaxation rate.